json-everything/json-everything-docs/_docs/more/json-more.md

 [Flags]
 public enum MyFlagsEnum
 {
+    Default,
     Foo = 1,
     Bar = 2,
     Composite = 3           // serializes as ["Foo", "Bar"]
 }
 ```

+> If your flags enum defines a name for the default (0) value, the converter will exclude it when there are other names present.
+For example, `Default` in the example above is omitted from the serialization of `Composite`.
+{: .prompt-tip }

 To use this converter, apply the `[JsonConverter(typeof(EnumStringConverter<T>))]` to either the enum or an enum-valued property.